 4. Choose a virtual playground for the robot

 Select the playground you'd like to use.

 The code blocks are on the left side of the screen.
 Drag the action block you'd like to use into the center, and attach it to the “when started” block.

 Just hit the play button to run the code and watch your robot move.

 Control your point of view as the robot runs the code.

 8. Check out your virtual robot

 While you don't need a physical robot, let's take a close look at the virtual robot we're using.
 Our robot has different sensors which include placements on its: bumper, front eye, electromagnet, and under the eye.
 Also this virtual robot has one pen that is connected to its center.

-If your child interested in learning more about how robots work, or how to use sensors to solve a maze, check out online robotics and coding courses.
-At Create & Learn our robotics for kids program makes it easy to get started, without any expensive hardware.
+If your child interested in learning more about how robots work, or how to use sensors to solve a maze, be sure to check out online robotics and coding courses.
+At Create & Learn, our robotics program makes it easy to get started without any expensive hardware.
 Our curriculum is created by MIT and Stanford experts to set your child up for success, and they can learn on their own schedule, from the comfort of home.
-In our Vex vr program, students learn how to navigate robots through virtual worlds and gain a deeper understanding of how robots can be used to solve problems of real-world applications.
+In our Vex vr program, students learn how to navigate robots through virtual worlds and gain a deeper understanding of how robots can be used to solve problems of real-world applications!